List of international ice hockey competitions featuring NHL players: Super Series

 The Super Series were exhibition games between Soviet teams and NHL teams that took place on each NHL opponents' home ice in North America from 1976 to 1991.
-The Soviet teams were usually club teams from the Soviet hockey league.
+The Soviet teams were usually club teams from the Soviet hockey league, primarily HC CSKA Moscow enhanced by other Russian all-stars.
 The exception was in 1983, when the Soviet National Team represented the Soviet Union.
 Soviet teams won 14 series, NHL teams won 2 series, and 2 series were tied.

 In the following summary the winner of a series is in bold.